Aaah/YACVAT/readme.md

 ## Planned for version 1.2

-- [ ] Annotation instance count displayed beside the image names;
+- [x] Annotation instance count displayed by the image names;
 - [x] Embed font in application with icons;
 - [ ] Build also on Windows (use Boost to handle paths);
 - [ ] Gather sources as a lib;